 Nicholas Cominos Fund

-During this battle, Cominos was wounded by enemy gunfire and received a Purple Heart.
-After recuperating, he returned to Greece, where he parachuted behind enemy lines and conducted undercover reconnaissance missions to further disrupt the German occupation.
+During this battle, Cominos was wounded by enemy gunfire, for which he was awarded a Purple Heart.
+After recuperating, he returned to Greece, where he parachuted behind enemy lines and conducted undercover reconnaissance missions to disrupt the German occupation.
 The Nazis ultimately retreated from Greece in November 1944.
-For his many acts of bravery and sacrifice on behalf of his country, Cominos was awarded the Bronze Star by US Representative George Miller in a special ceremony in December 2001.
+For his many acts of bravery and sacrifice, Cominos was awarded the Bronze Star by US Representative George Miller in a special ceremony in December 2001.

-The presentation of this award was delayed for more than 50 years because the OSS records remained classified until 1988.
+The presentation of this award was delayed for more than 50 years because OSS records remained classified until 1988.
 Following the war, Cominos completed his schooling and obtained a bachelor’s degree in international relations from the University of California at Berkeley in 1953.
-He then enrolled in graduate courses at UCLA, where he met his future wife, Joan, who was also attending the university.
+He then enrolled in graduate courses at UCLA, where he met his future wife, Joan, a student there at the time.
 The two married in 1954.
-The couple settled in Southern California, where Cominos enjoyed a long and varied career in the motion picture industry.
+They settled in Southern California where Cominos enjoyed a long and varied career in the motion picture industry.

 Cominos behind the camera.

 Focusing primarily on documentary filmmaking, Cominos traveled the globe and explored many different lands and cultures.
 During one such campaign, he was kidnapped and held for two weeks by Eritrean rebels in the mountains of Ethiopia, but was later released after befriending his captors and actually helping nurse to health a young Eritrean child who had been burned in a fire.
 Cominos worked on his documentary films not only as writer and producer, but also as director.
 Some of his most popular films include Strange Creatures of the Night, Here Comes Tomorrow: The Fear Fighters, On the Trail of Stanley and Livingstone, the television movie The World of Peggy Lee, and the National Geographic Special, Wind Raiders of the Sahara.